isomerpages/govtech-jagathestack/_2022_STC/98-faq.md

 A. Winning teams will undergo two rounds of evaluation and are selected based on the completeness of their solutions including but not limited to; scalability, uniqueness and feasibility.

 <b>Q. Are we required to create a technical solution?</b><br>
 A. Teams are expected to create a technical solution.
 The extended duration for Round One (30 days) is specially crafted to ensure the completeness of your prototype.
-Teams are required to submit their source code, a video demo and a full wiki readme (this can be part of your repository).
+For more details, please refer to the submission instructions that will be sent to all participants.